Software

 Nowhere near as powerful as the big daddy, Nero, but these days I burn fewer discs and the expensive, bloated suite is unnecessary.

-Somewhat controversially I rather like Windows Media Player for playback and network sharing.
-However MediaMonkey is the best tool I've found for tagging and organising music, with powerful automatic renaming tools and the ability to autotag from Amazon (including high-res cover art).
+Whilst I use various software for playback on different devices, MediaMonkey is the best tool I’ve found for tagging and organising music.
+It boasts powerful automatic renaming tools with custom rules and the ability to autotag from Amazon (including high-res cover art).

 Evernote is often described as a "digital brain", storing and indexing any info you come across.
 Browser plugins and phone apps let you grab pages or snap pictures from anywhere and its optical character recognition will make any text inside searchable.